History of Eglin Air Force Base: Late Cold War era

 Two Piper PA-48 Enforcers were tested during 1983 and 1984 at Eglin AFB, and Edwards AFB, California.
 As in the Pave COIN tests of 1971, the PA-48s were found to perform well in their intended role for counter-insurgency, but the USAF again decided not to purchase the aircraft being apparently uninterested in adding tail-dragger propeller-driven aircraft to the inventory.

 Construction began in 1984 on the Bob Hope Village, the only retirement facility that caters to enlisted military, opening in February 1985.
 Residents pay below market value for the 256 independent apartments.
 Col. Bob Gates, Bob Hope's USO pilot, was key in getting the comedian's support for the undertaking, as well as lending his name and prestige to the project.
 Hope was named an honorary board member of the foundation in 1978 and held benefit concerts for nearly two decades.

 In November 1984, the Air Force Armament Museum reopened in a new 28000 sqft building on State Highway 85.

 The first two advanced Multi-Stage Improvement Program (MSIP) F-15 aircraft were delivered to the 33d TFW on 28 June 1985.

 Republic Airlines, primary carrier at the Okaloosa Air Terminal, merged into Northwest Airlines on 31 July 1986.
 "In its last year as an independent entity, Republic employs 15,100 people serving a national network with a fleet of 168 DC9s, 727s, 757s and Convair 580s."

-In 1987, the American Society of Mechanical Engineers (ASME) designated the McKinley Climatic Laboratory a National Historical Mechanical Engineering Landmark.

 The 55th Aerospace Rescue and Recovery Squadron, equipped with HC-130 Hercules, was redesignated the 55th Special Operations Squadron on 1 March 1988, relinquishing its four-engine transports at this time.

 On 24 June 1988, the US Navy opened its new facility for the Navy Explosive Ordnance Disposal School at Eglin AFB, relocated from Indian Head, Maryland.

 On 4 May 1989, the AIM-120A advanced medium-range air-to-air, or AMRAAM, passed its final flight test for use on U.S. fighters.
 The AIM-120A demonstrated its ability to achieve multiple targets.
 On the Gulf Test Range near Eglin Air Force Base, an F-15 Eagle fired two missiles at two QF-100 drones at 10000 ft and two more at two drones at 5000 ft.
 The test resulted in three direct hits and one pass within lethal distance.
 More than 200 of the test missiles were launched during flight tests at Eglin AFB; White Sands Missile Range, New Mexico; and NAS Point Mugu, California.